Next decisions

 - What is the short version for SMS?

 The same sample pack can give the owner a short video idea, image sample direction, social caption, Google Business copy, email angle, and SMS copy.
+Before sending, the owner should verify the dish, price, hours, availability, ordering link, offer terms, and permission to use any visual references.

 FAQ

-Is SMS marketing good for restaurants?
+What is SMS marketing for restaurants?

-How often should restaurants send text messages?
+How often should restaurants send SMS messages?

-Can ViralPlate help with restaurant SMS ideas?
+Can ViralPlate help with restaurant SMS marketing?

 Free sample pack